Man denies plot to kill Theresa May

 Mr Rahman, who faces a charge of preparing acts of terrorism in relation to the alleged Downing Street plot, is accused of carrying out reconnaissance of the target location, recording a pledge of allegiance and buying a rucksack.

-It is alleged he dropped off the rucksack and a jacket to be fitted with an improvised explosive device and collected it "with a view to committing attacks against persons in the UK".
+It is alleged he dropped off the rucksack and a jacket to be fitted with improvised explosive devices and collected them "with a view to committing attacks against persons in the UK".

 Mr Rahman also faces a separate charge of assisting Mr Imran in allegedly preparing acts of terror.